neuefische/wd-flipped-classroom-curriculum/README.md

 | 0:30     | 30               | 16:45 - 17:15 | Recap                    |
 | 1:45     | 105              | 17:15 - 19:00 | Independent project time |

-## Extra Sessions
+## Workshops

-We use `marp` to create slides for extra sessions which feature the neuefische design.
+We use `marp` to create slides for workshops which feature the neuefische design.

-You can find all slides as well as a description how to use them [in the `extra-sessions` folder](/extra-sessions).
+You can find all slides as well as a description how to use them [in the `workshops` folder](/workshops).

 ## How to contribute